MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/web-mobile-app.md

 For more information [**go here**](../infrastructure-management/install-your-platform-instance/create-publish-mobile-app.md).

-### How can I test a mobile app before uploading the same to the Google Play Store?
+### How can I test a mobile app before uploading it to the Google Play Store?

 The mobile app can be installed locally on your Android phone and tested.
 Alternatively, you can also try using Android sandbox tools to install and test.